Waverly W. Wray

 Waverly Wright Wray (September 27, 1919 – September 21, 1944) was an American soldier who was killed in action during World War II.
-A paratrooper, he fought in offenses in Italy and France, including Operation Overlord, during which he served as the de facto commander of his company after his was injured.
+A paratrooper, he fought in Italy and France, including Operation Overlord, during which he served as the de facto commander of his company after his was injured.
 He killed more than a dozen soldiers.

-Biography

-Early life and fighting in Italy
+Early life and military training

-Wray was born on September 27, 1919, in Batesville, Missouri, and raised in Tocowa, Mississippi.
-He hunted throughout his childhood, and originally planned to pursue a career in either logging or ministry.
-He volunteered thrice into the United States Army after the United States joined in World War II.
-He trained parachuting at Fort Benning, and following his completion in 1942, was placed into the 505th Infantry Regiment, in Company E of its 2nd Battalion.
-He was compassionate to his fellow soldiers, evidenced during a 24-hour march across 54 mi, when he carried the 31 lb light machine guns of two other soldiers for much of the march.
-He was also a sharpshooter and claimed to haved "never missed a shot he hadn't intended to [make]".
-Physically, he weighed 250 lb, had a "soft face", and "legs like tree trunks".
+Wray was born on September 27, 1919, in Batesville, Missouri, to Jesse and Eva Wray.
+Raised in Tocowa, Mississippi, he hunted throughout his childhood, and originally planned to pursue a career in either logging or ministry.

+Wray volunteered into the Army after the United States entered World War II.
+He volunteered three times: for service, for infantry, then for an Airborne Corps.
+He was trained in parachuting at Fort Benning, and in 1942 was assigned to Company E, 2nd Battalion, 505th Infantry Regiment, an airborne infantry unit.
+He weighed 250 lb, had a "soft face", and "legs like tree trunks".
 His parachute was too small for his size, though he was never issued a larger one due to his legs being assumed to resist injury.
-He was well-liked by his Regiment and was nicknamed "Deacon", for being a devout Baptist.
-He otherwise went by "Charlie", which he had introduced himself as.
-As a Baptist, he refrained from consuming alcohol and nicotine, avoided using profanity, carried a Bible at all times, and donated half of his salary as a soldier to the construction of a church in his home town.
-Instead of profanity, he used the minced oaths "dad-burn" or "John Brown", as in the abolitionist.
-He was believed to have enlisted as vengence for his god.
+He was well-liked by his regiment and was nicknamed "Deacon", being a devout Baptist.
+He otherwise went by "Charlie", which was how he introduced himself.
+As a Baptist, he refrained from alcohol and nicotine, avoided using profanity, carried a Bible at all times, and donated half of his pay to the construction of a church in his hometown.
+Instead of profanity, he used the minced oaths "dad-burn" or "John Brown".
+It was believed that he enlisted as part of his service to God.
+During a 24-hour 54 mi march, he carried the 31 lb light machine guns of two other soldiers for much of the time.
+He was also a sharpshooter and claimed to have "never missed a shot he hadn't intended to".

+Italy

-In May 1943, the 505th Infantry Regiment was stationed in Africa following its recapture.
-They entered Sicily in July 1944, via a 400 ft parachute jump from, which was Wray's first while in combat.
-Despite jumping from below optimal height, he remained uninjured.
-After landing, the Regiment blocked roads connecting to a beach in Gela.
-The next moring, they convened at a seaside fortification.
-Since the roads were blocked, the 1st Infantry Division met less opposition when they arrived via boat.
+In May 1943, the 505th Infantry Regiment was stationed in North Africa following its recapture.
+They landed in Sicily in July 1943 via a 400 ft parachute jump, which was Wray's first in combat.
+Despite jumping from below optimal height, he was uninjured.
+The regiment blocked roads connecting to a beach in Gela.
+The next morning, they assembled at a seaside fortification.

-Following the recapture of Sicily, Wray was reassigned to Company D of the regiment, joining them to fight on the shore of Salerno.
-He helped retake control of the Volturno's bridges.
-He also served as an executive officer in Company D.
+Following the recapture of Sicily, Wray was reassigned to Company D of the regiment, joining them to fight on the shores of Salerno.
+He helped retake the Volturno's bridges.
+He served as an executive officer in Company D.